 Exit the Building via the nearest safe fire exits and staircases.

-- If exiting via the external staircase and far end of the Technology corridor (gate key held by Bob Matcham but also hanging on wall next to door of Tech Prep room), follow the footpath around the front of the building to the side driveway.
+- If exiting via the external staircase and far end of the Technology corridor (gate key held by Elaine Facer but also hanging on wall next to door of Tech Prep room), follow the footpath around the front of the building to the side driveway.
 In case of immediate danger access the driveway through the car park.

 - If exiting via the internal staircase fire escape follow pathways and again proceed to the side driveway.